EqualExperts/you-build-it-you-run-it-playbook/practices/selection.md

 These practices refer to the initial selection of an operating model.
 We believe a hybrid operating model is essential, because we agree with Martin Fowler's statement that a software service is either a [strategic differentiator or a utility](https://martinfowler.com/bliki/UtilityVsStrategicDichotomy.html).
 We consider a digital service to be a strategic differentiator, and a foundational system to be a utility.

-Our operating model selector is below.
+We've created an operating model selector.
 Once you understand your failure tolerances and different levels of feature demand, you can map out which operating model is right for you.

 ![](../.gitbook/assets/practices/operating-model-selector.png)